cmazakas/foxy-old/README.md

 # Foxy

-Foxy is a loose attempt at creating a useful HTTP router in C++ using Boost.Beast (and hence Boost.Asio) along with the Boost library Spirit.
+Foxy is an attempt at creating a useful HTTP router in C++ using Boost.Beast (and hence Boost.Asio) along with the Boost library, Spirit.

-Spirit is an embedded domain specific language that enables the programmer to write human-readable parsing rules.
+Spirit is an embedded domain specific language that enables the programmer to write human-readable rules for parsing and generation of text.
+It also maintains type-safety and has many customization points for its output.

 One of the main motivations of Foxy is to make parameterized routing easier in C++.
 For example, a user would be able to register a route